moorepants/learn-multibody-dynamics/lagrange.rst

         \bar{n}_z\cdot ({}^N\bar{v}^C + {}^N\bar{\omega}^B \times -r\hat{n}_z) &= 0 \\
     \end{align*}

-These can be used in the Lagrange-multiplier method as follows:
+These can be used in the Lagrange-multiplier method as shown below.
+Note that here only the first time derivative of the constraint equation is used, again because the second time derivatives of the generalized coordinates appear.

 .. jupyter-execute: